dflook/terraform-github-actions/tofu-plan/README.md

 * `add_github_comment`

+  Controls whether a comment is added to the PR with the generated plan.

   The default is `true`, which adds a comment to the PR with the results of the plan.
   Set to `changes-only` to add a comment only when the plan indicates there are changes to apply.
+  Set to `always-new` to always create a new comment for each plan, instead of updating the previous comment.
   Set to `false` to disable the comment - the plan will still appear in the workflow log.

   - Type: string